hassothea/gradientcobra/README.txt

 Documentation and Examples
 --------------------------

-For more information and how to use the package, read [gradientcobra documentation](https://github.com/hassothea/gradientcobra/gradientcobra_doc.html).
+For more information and how to use the package, read `gradientcobra documentation <https://hassothea.github.io/files/CodesPhD/gradientcobra_doc.html>`__.

 Dependencies
 ------------